-■ This type of transportation has an advantage only in the business has a higher income than the COVID-19 situation cost of transportation between the departure station and the destination station.
+■ This type of transportation has an advantage only in the cost of transportation between the departure station and the destination station.
 However, with regard to other expenses, this transportation, in total, has higher cost and take longer time, as well as the contraints in using equipments for lifting and facilities in transporting the goods on and off the ship.